-(NOW CONTINUE WITH CHECKPOINT R ON PAGE 111/
+(NOW CONTINUE WITH CHECKPOINT R ON PAGE 111/CHECKPOINT S)

-(IF R IS NOT CURRENTLY MARRIED, SKIP TO ( INCOME -- CURRENTLY MARRIED
+(IF R IS NOT CURRENTLY MARRIED, SKIP TO (CHECKPOINT S/CHECKPOINT R, PAGE 111.
+OTHERWISE, THANK SPOUSE AND BEGIN TO ASK R ABOUT INCOME)

+INCOME -- CURRENTLY MARRIED

 Social Security is concerned about the economic well-being of beneficiaries and their survivors.
 Now we need to ask some questions about current income that you or your family may receive.